Awasjo/AstraVita-MERN-Project/docker.README.md

 ### File Upload & Download
 - Users can upload sample genetic test files.
-- Sample files are available to be uploaded in the Assets folder.
+- Sample files are available to be uploaded in the `sample-files` folder.

 ### Doctor-Patient Messaging
 - Doctors are able to communicate with their patients.